edevil/elixir_kubernetes_cluster/README.md

 ## TODO

-1. Ignore our own pod when connecting to list of pods
-2. Periodically compare list of pods from Kubernetes to our list of connected nodes
+1. Periodically compare list of pods from Kubernetes to our list of connected nodes
-3. Reconcile with Kubernetes if lists differ
+2. Reconcile with Kubernetes if lists differ